 - Prove slowly.
 The first prove, when the dough is in the bowl, will take a while, but it will give the dough flavor.

-- Make the hole in the rosca bigger than you think is needed.
+- Make the hole in the middle bigger than you think is needed.
 The dough will grow as it rises.

 - Change up the decorations as desired.
 Cherries, guava paste, sliced almonds, citrus peel, or figs are good choices.

 - Be careful not to overbake.
-The rosca is done when it has an internal temperature of 190 F.
+It's done when it has an internal temperature of 190°F.

-- Have leftover rosca?
+- Have leftovers?
 Slice, seal in a freezer bag, and freeze for up to 1 month.
 Defrost in the microwave.